akhilmaddineni/Books/README.md

-Notes from books and courses that I am reading and soultions to the excercises
+Notes from Courses and Books that I am reading and soultions to the excercises